-Colts Insider on Anthony Richardson missing Titans game
+Colts Insider: Richardson has to be out there even if not 100%

 INDIANAPOLIS (WISH) — Anthony Richardson missed his second straight game on Sunday as he recovers from an oblique injury, with Joe Flacco starting and playing against the Titans.

-Richardson practice all three days leading into the matchup, including being a full participant on Thursday.
+Richardson practiced all three days leading into the matchup, including being a full participant on Thursday.
 He was limited on Wednesday and Friday.

-WISH-TV’s Colts Insider Kevin Bowen said the comes a point for Anthony Richardson where he has to be out there, even if he is just 85-90% healthy.
+WISH-TV’s Colts Insider Kevin Bowen said there comes a point for Anthony Richardson where he has to be out there, even if he is just 85-90% healthy.

 “We’re talking about a guy that now has started four and finished just four of his 23 games,” Bowen said.
 “When you think about that midway through year two, that’s unfortunate.
 He needs reps.
 We’ve got to evaluate not only his availability, but his ability on the field as well.”